Maile M. Hirota

-Biography: Selected by peers for inclusion in The Best Lawyers in America in the field of Immigration Law, 2008-2016.
-Director of charitable foundation, Dr. Arthur & Bonnie Ennis Foundation.
+Biography: Director of charitable foundation, Dr. Arthur & Bonnie Ennis Foundation.
 Executive Editor, Indiana Journal of Global Legal Studies, 1993-1994.

 Ms. Hirota began her law practice in Ohio as an associate with Taft, Stettinius & Hollister, a large law firm in Cincinnati.
 After practicing immigration law in Ohio for two years, Ms. Hirota returned to her family in Hawaii and joined Lynch & Farmer in 1997.
 She was named a partner of Lynch Ichida Thompson Kim & Hirota in 2002 and left that firm to found Hirota & Associates in 2009.
 Ms. Hirota’s practice concentrates solely in U.S. Immigration and Nationality law.